NFL HALFWAY: Rams, Bills, Jags succeeding with new coaches

 The Rams have missed out every year since 2004 and the Jaguars every season since 2007.
 If they continue their resurgence, the Chargers might get in for the first time since 2009.

-Even the Broncos haven’t lost hope because they’re only two games behind the Chiefs, losers of three of four (but with a favorable schedule the rest of the way).
+Even the Broncos haven’t lost hope because they’re only 2 1/2 games behind the Chiefs, losers of three of four (but with a favorable schedule the rest of the way).

 ”We have time,” Joseph said, ”but time’s running out.
 So, we’ve got to fix it right now.”